harrisoncramer/gitlab.nvim/README.md

 ### Discussions

-Gitlab groups threads of notes together into "disucssions."
+Gitlab groups threads of notes together into "discussions."
 To get a list of all the discussions for the current MR, use the `list_discussions` command.
 This command will open up a split view of all the comments on the current merge request.
 You can jump to the comment location by using the `o` key in the tree buffer, and you can reply to a thread by using the `r` keybinding in the tree buffer:

 ```lua
 require("gitlab").list_discussions()